 Underground adventure – a virtual tour of the world of worms or other underground insects.
 This site is suitable for any age.

 KidZone science – experiments and facts about seeds, mould, the water cycle, and more.
-For about age 5-10.
+For children about age 5-10.

 Glossopedia – a nicely-designed site with useful images and explanations about several scientific topics.
 These range from stars to rainforests, bamboo to chocolate.
 The site map lists all currently available pages.

 Biology 4 kids – basic information about cell structure, animal life and other biological subjects.
 This is a mainly text-based site with some photos, and multi-choice questions.

 Science toys – science demonstrations you can make at home.
 The site covers simple optics, radio, electromagnetism and other physics topics.
 Recommended for parents and children together.